 Safflower seed, nyjer seed, and canary seeds are just some of the options that squirrels will not like.
 They are also not fans of canola seeds or millet.
 On the other hand, they tend to try anything when they are hungry.
 For overtly curious squirrels in your neighborhood, try adding some seasonings to the mix.
 Capsicum, or hot pepper, for instance, is a spice squirrels do not enjoy.
 It also carries an aroma that will keep them at bay.
 Not to worry, these seasonings are not harmful to small animals.
 Just remember to use non-powdered pepper forms.
 For example, try hot pepper seeds, hot peppercorns, course ground hot pepper, or hot pepper flakes.

 Trying to prevent squirrels from coming after your outdoor treats can be complicated.
 Especially when they are known to be curious, hungry, or just habitually like to stop by for a visit.
 This is often the case for wild squirrels that live in your area.
 They generally venture within a certain radius of their nests, which could mean your bird feeder is where they like to have lunch.
-To keep them from gobbling up all your pecans, try switching up the nuts.
+To keep squirrels from eating up all your pecans, try switching up the nuts.
 If you don’t want them to come by too often, adding some prime seasoning could do the trick.